hantsy/quarkus-sandbox/docs/graphql.md

 mvn quarkus:add-extension -Dextensions="smallrye-graphql"
 ```

-Finally, you will find the following dependency added in the *pom.xml* file.
+Finally, you will find the following dependency is added in the *pom.xml* file.

 ```xml
 <dependency>